soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 17-01 Statement of Policy and Intent.* ::

 To improve the environment and to improve refuse containment and collection operations, the use of paper bags for containing uncompacted refuse and incinerator residue should be permitted; the use of plastic bags for containing uncompacted refuse should be permitted and the use of containers for containing compacted refuse should be permitted.
-Accordingly pursuant to Local Law 11 of the Laws of 1971 and to § 13-1.11 of the Health Code, the Department of Sanitation and the Department of Housing Preservation and Development, and the Department of Health hereby approve the specifications set forth in § 17-02 below for paper bags for containing uncompacted refuse and incinerator residue; hereby approve the specifications set forth in § 17-03 below for plastic bags for containing uncompacted refuse; and hereby approve the specifications set forth in § 17-04 below for containers for containing compacted refuse.
+Accordingly pursuant to Local Law 11 of the Laws of 1971 and to 24 RCNY Health Code § 13-1.11, the Department of Sanitation and the Department of Housing Preservation and Development, and the Department of Health hereby approve the specifications set forth in § 17-02 below for paper bags for containing uncompacted refuse and incinerator residue; hereby approve the specifications set forth in § 17-03 below for plastic bags for containing uncompacted refuse; and hereby approve the specifications set forth in § 17-04 below for containers for containing compacted refuse.